fozy81/Hello-World/data.Rmd

 * Improving performance & configuring the backend database
 * Training staff to use new web-based tools such as DAVEcology
-* Changing culture so everything ends up as a web-based solution - citizen science, performance reports, pollution reports...
+* Changing culture to achieve web-based solution - citizen science, performance reports, pollution reports...
-* Embedded systems and solutions - if it ain't broke
+* Legacy systems and solutions - risk assess/prioritise

 ---

-### Vision for presenting environmental data -  in a nutshell:
+## Vision for presenting environmental data -  in a nutshell:

 * Much like this presentation!
 Dynamic, open, reproducible, standardised and web-based
 * Constraints - 'All good things are difficult to achieve; and bad things are very easy to get.'

+---

+## Thank you for listening